|

-Mark A. Keeton is a New York-based Actor, Writer and Director who is a member of SAG, AFTRA and AEA.
-Based in New York for over 7 years now, he has gained a great deal of experience in both theater and film/TV.
+Mark A. Keeton is an Actor, Writer and Director and a member of SAG-AFTRA and AEA.
+Based in New York for over 10 years now, he has gained a great deal of experience in both theater and film/TV.
 He's performed in numerous stage productions, television shows and films.
 Along with acting, he has written and directed for both theater and film.
-Adept at both comedy and drama, he's had roles ranging from King Philip in "The Lion in Winter" (OOBR Award) to Jesus Christ back to rap a message for the kids in the short film, "Jesus: The Re-Rise."
+Adept at both comedy and drama, he's had roles ranging from Freddie Fillmore in "It's A Wonderful Life: A Live Radio Play" to King Philip in "The Lion in Winter" (OOBR Award) to Jesus Christ back to rap a message for the kids in the short film, "Jesus: The Re-Rise."
+He was recently seen on stage as Atticus Julep in "Alligator Summer" at the Abingdon and recently wrapped principal photography on the film, "Meyer Lemon," as Junior, a man coping with his life and his father's illness.

 Film/TV/Radio